TEIC/website/src/activities/council/meetings/tei-technical-council-p5-teleconference-2026-07-14.md

     * Ideally offer PRs to review.
   * Teaching about customization and testing: Could some live teaching be blended with Community calls?
     * RV and TOC to discuss further
-    * Maybe a separate Technical Contributor series would be better
+    * Maybe a separate "Technical Contributor"-series would be better
   * Request for guidance on how to update styling/formatting to improve legibility of [TCW 20](https://tei-c.org/documentation/tcw20/), which will be important for the program.

 #### Pull Requests with meaningless whitespace changes